Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-07-13-DFT_electric_field.md

 layout: post
 title: Puzzling effects of saw-tooth electric field in DFT code
 date: 2019-07-13
+categories: Post
+description: Applying a saw-tooth electric field in VASP seems yield a lower total energy which is unphysical and that doesn't seem to be natural.
+This post investigate this behavior demonstrate that it's actually understandable.
 tags: Polarization VASP
-categories: Post
-description: Applying a saw-tooth electric field in VASP seems yield a lower total energy which is unphysical and puzzling.
 ---

 ## Background